Jumptime unraveling of Markovian open quantum systems: Jumptime evolution

 where all waiting times decouple and extend to infinity, as the time ordering required in the walltime unraveling (\ref{Eq:jump_expansion}) is here ineffective.
 It is now straightforward to extract the recursive relation

 where we have returned to standard operator notation.
-We emphasize that (\ref{Eq:jumptime_evolution_equation}) is derived without approximations.
+Repetitive application of (\ref{Eq:jumptime_evolution_equation}) allows us now to determine the jumptime-evolved state $\rho_n$ for any $n \ge 1$, starting from an arbitrary initial state $\rho_0$.
+We emphasize that (\ref{Eq:jumptime_evolution_equation}), which describes a completely positive quantum map in Kraus form, is derived without approximations (i.e., it is exact), and is applicable to general open quantum systems.

 The jumptime evolution equation (\ref{Eq:jumptime_evolution_equation}) is our main result.
-It constitutes a distinct, operationally meaningful way to bundle the stochastically evolving quantum trajectories into a discrete, deterministic evolution, preserving the quantum jumps while absorbing their stochasticity in the jump order.
-As such, it provides a novel window into the collective behavior of quantum trajectories.
+Based on a distinct, operationally meaningful protocol to bundle the stochastically evolving quantum trajectories, we obtain a discrete, deterministic evolution, preserving the quantum jumps while absorbing their stochasticity in the jump order.
+The jumptime evolution (\ref{Eq:jumptime_evolution_equation}) replaces the walltime evolution (\ref{Eq:Lindblad_master_equation}) for jumptime-averaged quantum states (\ref{Eq:jump-time_unraveling}), and the latter unravel the jumptime evolution equation (\ref{Eq:jumptime_evolution_equation}) in the same way as the walltime-averaged states (\ref{Eq:jump_expansion}) unravel the Lindblad evolution equation (\ref{Eq:Lindblad_master_equation}).
+As such, this jumptime unraveling provides a novel window into open quantum systems.

+We emphasize that experimental tests of the jumptime evolution (\ref{Eq:jumptime_evolution_equation}) through monitoring, following the above readout protocol, do not involve conditioning (apart from the readout condition, which is always required) or postselection, as all quantum trajectories contribute to the jumptime-averaged state (\ref{Eq:jump-time_unraveling}).
+In contrast, the repeated readout of specific quantum trajectories, which are conditioned on both the sequence of jump types and their times of occurrence, requires postselection, which rapidly becomes prohibitive with an increasing number of quantum jumps.
+The same holds for the conditioning on subensembles of quantum trajectories, or, generally, whenever the readout condition is complemented by additional conditioning, where we cannot control all conditions simultaneously.